 A few weeks ago, I asked you to keep track of the meals that you prepared for your family.
 Look at that list and ask yourself if everything on the list was something that you or other family members want to eat again.
 Cross items off of your list that no one particularly liked, then look at the remaining items.
 How often would you want to eat them?
 Would you want them every week or only once a month?
 My family can eat spaghetti and meatballs or spaghetti bolognese every week, but that’s really the only thing that they enjoy that often.
 I can’t even serve this crowd tacos every Tuesday.

 Lunch: Generally leftovers from dinner the night before, but there were a few sandwiches, salads, and some cans of soup.

-Dinner: Pasta with meat sauce, pasta with meat balls, Chicken alfredo with pasta and vegetables, chili dogs and oven fries, grilled chicken and vegetables with steamed rice, fried rice with potstickers, pork chops with fingerling potatoes and green beans, fish tacos with rice and veggies, hamburgers with tater tots, grilled salmon with rice pilaf and roasted asparagus, and pork stroganoff with green salad.
+Dinner: Pasta with meat sauce, pasta with meat balls, Chicken alfredo with pasta and vegetables, chili dogs and oven fries, grilled chicken and vegetables with steamed rice, fried rice with vegetable potstickers, pork chops with fingerling potatoes and green beans, fish tacos with rice and veggies, hamburgers with tater tots, grilled salmon with rice pilaf and roasted asparagus, and pork stroganoff with green salad.

 There are only 11 meals listed because we had leftovers that we ate for two nights and one night we went out to dinner to celebrate a birthday.

 No one complained about any of the meals that I prepared, so all of these dishes are good to use for a repeat performance.
 Let’s say that we are interested in having a two week rotating menu where every other week, you find yourself eating the same thing, etc. In my house, we have some items that are eaten once a month and some that are eaten weekly, but let’s start with two weeks and use the items listed above as the basis for my pantry supplies.